2004Scape/Server/README.md

 1. Download this repo to your computer
 2. Install our list of [dependencies](#environment-dependencies)
 3. Open the folder you downloaded in a command prompt
-4. Run `npm install`
-5. Run `npm start`
+4. Run `npm start`

 Now open [http://localhost](http://localhost) in your browser and play!

+Windows users: We have a script called `quickstart.bat` that will launch the server for you, combining steps 3 and 4 above.

 Advanced users: You can customize your setup by copying the `.env.example` file to `.env`.
 This is not necessary for a simple localhost setup.

 If you run into issues please see our [common issues](#common-issues) or hop in Discord.

-### Using the setup script

-You can instead run `setup.sh` to get your repository ready for running the server.

 ### Using the DevContainer